 Biogeographic analyses

 Biogeographic analyses revealed limited numbers of shifts between Australia and islands to the north (Figs. 2, S5), with an especially low number of jumps over the most recent time period (i.e., the last ten million years).
-In BEAST, BioGeoBEARS, and PhyBEARS, the most probable ancestral states suggest that Australia was colonised either twice, or only once, with a subsequent dispersal into Melanesia shortly thereafter, with the latter model tending to receive stronger support (Figs. 2, S5).
+In BEAST, BioGeoBEARS, and PhyBEARS, the most probable ancestral states suggest that Australia was colonised either twice, or only once with a subsequent dispersal into Melanesia shortly thereafter, with the latter hypothesis tending to receive stronger support (Figs. 2, S5).
 This uncertainty around basal states is unaffected by variation in extinction rate as implemented PhyBears.
-Our data cannot robustly distinguish between these two options due to uncertainty around the basal state (ancestral area) for all Gehyra.
+Our data cannot robustly distinguish between these two options due to uncertainty around the basal state (ancestral range) for all Gehyra.
 The only other well-supported shift between Australia and nearby regions occurred much more recently in CYsp in the G. australis group and involves a species that occurs across both Australia and the savannahs of far southern New Guinea, with the inferred shift being robustly inferred to be out of Australia.

 The Markov-Jumps shift counts result in slightly higher average numbers of shifts, due to a scattering of low-probability shifts occurring in any single MCMC sample; these are distributed across different branches in different samples (always at low probability) and thus do not appear in the consensus ancestral reconstructions.
-Ancestral reconstructions on the detailed 6-state analysis infer ~2.8 shifts between Australia and islands to the north, and 1.9 shifts from islands into Australia.
+Ancestral range estimates on the detailed 6-state analysis infer ~2.8 shifts between Australia and islands to the north, and 1.9 shifts from islands into Australia.
 In contrast, at least 12.3 dispersals between island systems to the north of Australia that have likely never been connected by land are inferred, with the most frequent shifts being from East Melanesia into New Guinea, and from New Guinea into East Melanesia and Wallacea.

 Body size